psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 Using the naked eye, brightest stars were given absolute magnitude of 1.
 Less bright stars were positive values (1, 2, 3 least-brightest etc).
 Brighter stars were then discovered later and assigned negative values.
 Absolute magnitude is a measure of luminosity (all stars at the same distance).
 Relative magnitude measure how bright the star appears from earth (stars at different distances).
 Luminosity measures total energy radiated by a star per second (log scale).
 Represented by a number on the absolute magnitude scale (corresponds).

-On the main sequence, stars fuse hydrogen 🡪 helium in their core and have a luminosity class of V, red giants fuse heavier elements and have luminosity of I, white dwarfs are hot, condensed remains of stars that have depleted nuclear fuel
+On the main sequence, stars fuse hydrogen $\rightarrow$ helium in their core and have a luminosity class of V, red giants fuse heavier elements and have luminosity of I, white dwarfs are hot, condensed remains of stars that have depleted nuclear fuel

 Life cycle of a star:

-Stellar nebula 🡪 average star 🡪 red giant 🡪 planetary nebula 🡪 white dwarf
+Stellar nebula $\rightarrow$ average star $\rightarrow$ red giant $\rightarrow$ planetary nebula $\rightarrow$ white dwarf

 OR

-Stellar nebula 🡪 massive star 🡪 red supergiant 🡪 supernova 🡪 black hole OR neutron star (> 8SM)
+Stellar nebula $\rightarrow$ massive star $\rightarrow$ red supergiant $\rightarrow$ supernova $\rightarrow$ black hole OR neutron star (> 8SM)

 ## Types of Nucleosynthesis Reactions (making of atoms) in Main Sequence and Post-main Sequence Stars